fermmm/boilerplate-typescript-react-redux-webpack/README.md

-# Starting template (voilerplate) for a project using Typescript, React and Redux.
+# Starting template (voilerplate) for a project using Typescript, React, Redux, CSS Modules, SASS and Webpack.

 ## Installation